piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 In scope:
 - Store files of any type
-- Share files including permissions
+- Share files, including permissions
 - Files accessible on phones, tablets and PCs
 - Files accessible while offline
 - Files accessible globally